-During the year ended December 31, 2016, approximately 86.9% of our passenger revenues related to fixed-fee contract flights, where Delta, United, American and Alaska controlled scheduling, ticketing, pricing and seat inventories.
-The remainder of our passenger revenues during the year ended December 31, 2016 related to prorate flights for Delta, United or American, where we controlled scheduling, pricing and seat inventories, and shared passenger fares with Delta, United or American according to prorate formulas.
+During the year ended December 31, 2017, approximately 87.8% of our passenger revenues related to fixed-fee contract flights, where Delta, United, American and Alaska controlled scheduling, ticketing, pricing and seat inventories.
+The remainder of our passenger revenues during the year ended December 31, 2017 related to prorate flights for Delta, United or American, where we controlled scheduling, pricing and seat inventories, and shared passenger fares with Delta, United or American according to prorate formulas.

-Under our fixed-fee arrangements, the major airline partners compensate us for our costs of owning or leasing the aircraft on a monthly basis.
+Under our fixed-fee arrangements, our major airline partners compensate us for our costs of owning or leasing the aircraft on a monthly basis.
 The aircraft compensation structure varies by agreement, but is intended to cover either our aircraft principal and interest debt service costs, our aircraft depreciation and interest expense or our aircraft lease expense costs while the aircraft is under contract.
-Under our ExpressJet United Express ERJ Agreement and our ExpressJet American ERJ145 Agreement, the major airline partner provides the aircraft to us for a nominal amount.
-The number of aircraft under our fixed-fee arrangements and our prorate arrangements as of December 31, 2016 is reflected in the summary below.
+Under our ExpressJet United Express ERJ Agreement, a portion of the aircraft operating under our SkyWest Airlines Delta Connection Agreement and a portion of our aircraft operating under our ExpressJet Delta Connection Agreement, the major airline partner provides the aircraft to us for a nominal amount.
+The number of aircraft under our fixed-fee arrangements and our prorate arrangements as of December 31, 2017 is reflected in the summary below.
 The following summaries of our code-share agreements do not purport to be complete and are qualified in their entirety by reference to the applicable agreement.